 Dining is an important factor in recovery, as your physical health depends on good nutrition.
 At Royal Life Centers at Spokane Heights, we believe physical and mental health go hand in hand.
-Because of this, we place special emphasis on providing wholesome, nutritious meals at all of our facilities.
+Because of this, we place special emphasis on providing wholesome, nutritious dining options at all of our facilities.
 Both our detox and residential inpatient programs utilize a private chef for the preparation of all the meals we serve.
 We provide three meals a day using fresh, nutritious, and wholesome ingredients.
 There is also a selection of light snacks and refreshments that are always available to our guests.

-Poor eating habits and an unhealthy, fluctuating diet almost always accompany drug and alcohol abuse.
+Poor dining habits and an unhealthy, fluctuating diet almost always accompany drug and alcohol abuse.
 A report by The National Eating Disorder Association (NEDA), shows that nearly 35% of people who abuse or are dependent on drugs and/or alcohol have also had eating disorders.
 A rate almost 11 times higher than the general population.

 Refresh.
 Repair.
 Replenish